OCA/stock-logistics-workflow/sale_stock_mto_as_mts_orderpoint/readme/CONFIGURATION.rst

   the need is materialized by the procure_recommended_qty on the orderpoint, if the ensuing procurement (purchase order/manufacturing order) having the orderpoint as origin is canceled.

+To activate the functionality you need to activate the field `MTO as MTS` on the warehouse.